Eva Maria Bonsucesso: Actions by the court

 Considering the proof, the judge sentenced Sousa to prison.
 Sousa, months later, had received a letter of guarantee spanning twelve months to collect proof in his favor.
 With this, he appealed to Dom João VI, denying that he had slapped Bonsucesso in the face, instead claiming he hit her in her back, which implied less serious harm.
 Sousa pointed out that the goat had worn a silver collar that belonged to the Royal Army of the Brazilian Empire, thus belonging to future emperor of Brazil Dom Pedro I. Bonsucesso was unaware of this detail, as well as the outcome of the petition sent to Dom João VI by Sousa.
-According to Lauriano et al (2021), it is important to mention that despite the authoritarian and violent system of slavery and it's legacy in Brazil, the courts had heard the testimonies of a formerly enslaved person, and put Sousa, who had links to the Portuguese crown, behind bars.
+According to Lauriano et al (2021), it is important to mention that despite the authoritarian and violent system of slavery and its legacy in Brazil, the courts had heard the testimonies of a formerly enslaved person, and put Sousa, who had links to the Portuguese crown, behind bars.
 Despite the goat being royal property, that would not impede the commercial activities of Bonsucesso, who was the main vendor on Rua da Misericórdia.